vipalade/bubbles/README.md

 # bubbles - sample client-server application using SolidFrame

-Exemplifies how to use SolidFrame mpipc library in a secured (SSL) client-server scenario.
+Exemplifies how to use SolidFrame mprpc library in a secured (SSL) client-server scenario.

- * [client/android](client/android) is an example of how to use SolidFrame framework and especially the solid::frame::mpipc library allong with BoringSSL and Snappy in an Android Java application.
+ * [client/android](client/android) is an example of how to use SolidFrame framework and especially the solid::frame::mprpc library allong with BoringSSL and Snappy in an Android Java application.
  * [client/ios](client/ios) is and example of how to use SolidFrame allong with BoringSSL and Snappy as CocoaPods in an iOS Swift application.

 ## Insight